ycrc/ycrc.github.io/snippets/grace_partitions.md

     --time=01:00:00 --nodes=1 --ntasks=1 --cpus-per-task=1 --mem-per-cpu=5120
     ```

-    !!! warning "GPU jobs need GPUs!"
-        Jobs submitted to this partition  do not request a GPU by default.
-You must request one with the [`--gpus`](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) option.
     **Job Limits**

     Jobs submitted to the day partition are subject to the following limits: